bladenet/BladeKit-iOS/README.md

 ### Custom(subclassing) Server Interactions
 Good, you decided you want to make this even better for your custom application.
 As mentioned above, your first step will be to subclass `ServerRequest`.
 This will let you do more customization for things that need to happen every time you talk to your own server.
 Perhaps sending user credentials, for example.

-You may also want to do some custom parsing, and not just get a basic `Dictionary<String,AnyObject>` back.
+You may also want to do some custom parsing, and not just get a basic `AnyObject` back.
 This is handled in the `ServerRequest` as well, most notably:
 ```
 public var parsingClosure : ((data: NSData?, error: NSError?) -> ServerResponse)
 ```